C.R. Stone owns and operates C.R. Stone Enterprises in East-Bolton, a landscape and construction company specialising in

-Your base stones should be your larger stones.
-They will be bearing the weight of all the other stones above them and behind them.
-You should also use similarly large stones behind your base, as well as behind the center sections of your wall, to create a stronger wall whose stones are tied into each other.
-In other words, spread the weight of the stones over each other, so that each one helps hold the others in place.
+Your base stones should be your largest stones.
+They will bear the weight of all the other stones above them and behind them.
+You should also use similarly large stones behind your base, as well as behind the center sections of your wall.
+In other words, spread the weight of the stones over each other so that each one helps hold the others in place.
+This is to create a stronger wall whose stones are tied into each other.

 Also, a stone used in the face of the the wall, even if it sits flat and level, should not be used if its top surface slopes down towards the front of the wall.
 The reason is that the stones placed on top will eventually slide down off the wall.
 I have repaired many walls where the previous masons laid just one stone whose top surface sloped down; that mistake brought down a complete section of a wall.

 Something similar but not so drastic happens when a stone's top surface slopes too much inwards, towards the back, and other stones are laid on top of it.
 The top stones will eventually force that wedge-shaped stone outwards, ejecting it from the face of the wall.
 At best this will leave a hole, and at worst cause the whole wall above the hole to collapse.

 Use it as a "tie rock" instead; display the less-appealing small face on the face of the wall, and let the stone's length reach far back into the wall.
 Used in this way, this stone will tie into more stones around it and be held in place by more stones above it, guaranteeing you a wall that will last many years.